mathspp/mathspp/pages/03.workshops/05._recreational-maths/text.en.md

 # Recreational maths

-In my workshop on recreational maths I expose students to deceptively simple puzzles that are already familiar with and that they can solve.
+In my workshop on recreational maths I expose students to deceptively simple puzzles they are already familiar with and that they can solve.

 Then I show them similar puzzles that still look really simple but that they can't solve.
-They don't know that yet, so I usually have them attempt the puzzle on the board and argue if the puzzle is solvable or not, and why/why not.
+They don't know that yet, so I usually have them attempt the puzzles on the board and argue if the puzzles are solvable or not, and why/why not.

 Then I show them how mathematics can be used to **prove** those puzzles are unsolvable!